-Leasehold enfranchisement is the term used to describe the legal process of helping owners to complete a freehold extension or freehold purchase of their property.
+Leasehold enfranchisement is the term used to describe the legal process of helping owners to complete a leasehold extension or freehold purchase of their property.

 The Leasehold Reform Act 1967 and the Leasehold Reform, Housing and Urban Development Act 1993 are the two key laws governing leasehold enfranchisement.

-Because it is a legal process, it is one which can only be undertaken by professional people who know exactly how to buy or extend a freehold and who have relevant experience in this field.
+Because it is a legal process, it is one which can only be undertaken by professional people who have relevant experience in this field.

 At Best Gapp, we specialise in helping leaseholders acquire the freehold of their properties under the relevant Act, either as individuals in the case of leasehold houses or collectively within a block of flats.
 We can also assist in the purchase of the long leasehold interest of individual flats.